THE BITCOIN ANGEL

 Why Collaboration Is The Way to Grow As An Artist; Shreya Dalela

-I started listing all the things I've learned over the years and that I've focussed on to help me to eventually become a full time artist in 2014.
-I think many of the lessons I've learned about how to 'make it' in the traditional art world through reading and researching, trial and error and out right stubbornness are transferable to the NFT art world.
-It's not an exhaustive list and I'll probably edit and add to it at various points in the future.
-Of course, there are always exceptions to every rule.
-Have a look over it, take what you like, ignore the rest and feel free to leave any comments or some of your own suggestions below.
+I decided to start listing all the things I've learned over the years that helped me to eventually become a full time artist in 2015.
+I think many of the lessons I've learned about how to survive in the traditional art world through reading and researching, trial and error and mostly out right stubbornness are transferable to the NFT digital art space.

-How to become a successful, full time working artist
+How to become a more successful (NFT) artist